duyminh1998/pycmo/docs/environment.md

 ### What is Command Modern Operations
 Command: Modern Operations is a modern wargaming game that enables you to simulate every military engagement from post World War II to the present day and beyond.
 The scale is primarily tactical/operational, although strategic scale operations are also possible.
 Players control units on a side to achieve scenario objectives and score points.
 Units can be controlled directly or assigned to missions such as Patrol, Strike, Ferry, etc.

+## RL Environment
+The reinforcement learning environment is broken into two parts.
+The first part is the `Server` that starts the game in Interactive mode in order for agents to be able to connect and send commands to.
+The `Server` should always be started first before the second part of the environment.
+To do this, either call `pycmo/lib/start_server.py` with a corresponding path to the scenario you want to load, or just start the game in Interactive mode using a terminal (this is simply what `start_server.py` does).
+After the scenario has been loaded, players need to call `pycmo/bin/agent.py`, which will call `pycmo/lib/run_loop.py`, the main loop that consists of observation gathering and agent sending actions.

+`run_loop.py` first locates the `raw/steps` folder in order to save the scenario XML file at each timestep; it cleans up the folder for any leftover step files from the previous run.
+Then, if the `server` parameter is specified, then it will also start a `Server` and load a scenario.
+We do not recommend using this feature as it can lead to timing issues, e.g. the `Server` takes a few seconds to load before the agent can connect to it.
+Next, a `CMOEnv` object is created which will represent our environment.
+The `CMOEnv` is used to step through the game, get observations, and return the available actions to the agent.
+We gather observations at each timestep by calling `ScenEdit_ExportScenarioToXML()` at each timestep in the game, and processing the output XML file using `features.py` (more in detail below).
+In the last loop of `run_loop.py`, we get observations and available actions, let our agent choose an action, step the environment forward with the chosen action, and get the observation of the resulting new state.
+We have defined 8 actions that are available to the agent at each timestep, to include launching, refueling, and striking targets, but have made the parameter space large enough to encompass the whole scenario.

 ## Actions and Observations